 The facts here are comparable to situations that are regularly faced by hundreds of public servants who serve on state boards and commissions.
 If any one of these public servants recuses themselves from participation in a matter, it may become slightly more difficult for the board or commission to reach a majority or consensus.
 But the board or commission is not prevented from taking action - either legally or practically.
 If the Commission were to find "good cause" for the Requester to proceed under this theory, it would effectively give permission to any conflicted board or commission member to take action in any matter where they have an interest.
 This would create a large "loophole" in the Code of Ethics.
-Therefore, the Ethics Commission finds that "good cause" to proceed because the matter "cannot legally or practically delegated" to anyone else, or because recusal would raise the possibility of inaction on the part of GMCB, does not exist here.
+In sum, the "good cause" exception for non-delegable duties does not apply to the Requester's situation.